anshulkulhari7/Session-Based-Recommendation-System-/README.md

 Incorporating target-attention embedding to sequential recommendation models gave a significant improvement in the recommendations so it seemed intuitive that it will give similar results when implemented on a GNN based recommendation system.

-Dataset Used:-The diginetica dataset is used for this project(http://cikm2016.cs.iupui.edu/cikm-cup)
+Dataset Used:-The diginetica dataset is used for this project(http://cikm2016.cs.iupui.edu/cikm-cup).The preprocessed dataset has been uploaded in this repo.

 Paper referenced:-"TAGNN: Target Attentive Graph Neural Networks for Session-based Recommendation"